srwhite59/AutoVectors.jl/README.md

 Most languages make a choice: arrays start at 0 or 1.
 For some applications, one would like arrays that start and end anywhere, e.g. the array runs from -3 to 10.
 AutoVectors have this property.
 They also auto-resize based on writing outside their range.
-The range is always contigous.
+The range is always contigous, and implemented through ordinary vectors, so AutoVectors are fast, say, compared to a Dict{Int64,Float64} which might implement similar featues.
 Reading outside the range gives 0.0 (or whatever the default element is).
+Often these properties mean that you just don't have to worry about what the range is; it just works.

 For example